elites-conflict-mod/ecm-documentation/src/content/docs/guides/conquests.md

 ---
 title: Galactic Conquest Maps
-description: A guide in my new Starlight docs site.
+description: A guide to Galactic Conquests in Elite's Conflict Mod
 ---

-# Galactic Conquest Maps

 There are a total of 6 playable Galactic Conquest maps, broken down into
 Tutorial, Campaign, and Custom scenarios.